1935–36 FA Cup: Second round proper

 The matches were played on Saturday, 14 December 1935.
 Six matches were drawn, with replays taking place in the following midweek fixture.
 One of these, Halifax Town against Hartlepools United, went to a second replay.

 Third round proper

-The 44 First and Second Division clubs entered the competition at this stage, along with Stockport County, Millwall and Luton Town.
+The 44 First and Second Division clubs entered the competition at this stage along with Stockport County, Millwall and Luton Town.

 The matches were scheduled for Saturday, 11 January 1936.
 Twelve matches were drawn and went to replays in the following midweek fixture.
+Margate, Southall, Dartford and Workington were the last clubs from the qualifying rounds remaining in the competition, with Southall featuring in their ninth round of the tournament.

 Fourth round proper

 The matches were scheduled for Saturday, 25 January 1936, although four games were played at later dates.
 Four games were drawn and went to replays in the following midweek fixture, of which one went to a second replay.

 Fifth round proper

 The matches were scheduled for Saturday, 15 February 1936, except for the Chelsea–Fulham derby game, which was played four days later.
 There were three replays, played in the next midweek fixture.